mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/6-tuples-lists-dictionaries.md

 ## Next Steps

-Tuples, Lists and Dictionaries are very powerful in Python.
-Let's make a quick stop to learn about [class syntax]({{ site.baseurl }}/guides/rhinoscript/primer-101/7-classes/#class-syntax).
+Array are very powerful in RhinoScript.
+Let's make a quick stop to learn about [geometry objects]({{ site.baseurl }}/guides/rhinoscript/primer-101/7-geometry/).